Hatchin/Mann-Whitney-U-Test/README.md

 ### Test Result

-`Sig Diff`: whether or not the two sample data are from different distribution at the custom significant level
+`Sig Diff`: whether or not the two sample data are from different distribution at the custom significant level (determination: if U-critical/P_value < Sample Stat, then difference significant; else difference not significant)

 `Sample Size`: if n <= 20, then small sample size; else large sample size

-`U-critical` or `P Value`: when small sample size, display the U critical value at the significant level; when large sample size, display the P Value computed from U stat
+`U-critical` or `P Value`: when small sample size, return the U critical value at the significant level; when large sample size, return the P Value computed from U stat

 `Sample Stat`: U stat computed from the data samples